JuliaAttic/QuDirac.jl/docs/adv_cons.md

   1.4142135623730951 | 1 ⟩
 ```

-Being able to apply normal Julia functions to Kets is nice, but it can be annoying to
+Being able to apply normal Julia functions to Kets is nice, but the syntax for
-define to the functions in the first place.
+doing so can be annoying to use.

 Enter QuDirac's `@def_op` macro, which allows one to define an operator-function using
-more natural syntax.
+more natural syntax:

-Before digging into the mechanics of the macro, let's see an example of it in action:

 ```julia
 # define the lowering function as "a"